 1. Salar de Uyuni and surroundings, Bolivia

 Just one word: WOW.
 This place might be the most beautiful place I have ever been.
 I celebrated my birthday here and we had a beautiful day with the clouds reflecting in the small layer of water.
 This was in February.
 I spent two weeks in Bolivia but this was the definite highlight!
+There are many things to do in the Salar de Uyuni.
+I joined a tour from Tupiza and mostly just enjoyed the ride and the scenery, but you can join biketours, go shopping for souvenirs and enjoy seeing flamingoes!

 2. Trek to Machu Picchu, Cuzco, Peru